Jhy9/Simple-substitution-cipher-solver/Documentation/Weekly-reports/Week-2.md

 Will later on change the implementation to use arrays which should greatly improve speed at the cost of some extra space.

 Time used: around 7 hours

+## What is next?
+For next week I will try to get first version of program to executable state.
+Will also need to write tests for the program.